zeitlings/alfred-calendar/README.md

 1. Install the [SF Pro font](https://developer.apple.com/fonts/) from Apple to see the icons
 2. Ensure Alfred has [permission](https://www.alfredapp.com/help/getting-started/permissions/) to access calendar events[^1]
-3. Ensure you are not using an Alfred default theme

 ## How to Use